Motorcycle Accident Attorneys Representing Clients In Lancaster, PA & York, PA

 PennDOT offers an extensive list of motorcycle safety tips that is valuable to both bikers and passenger-vehicle drivers.
 Key advice for preventing motorcycle crashes includes:

-- Maintain a safe vehicle: Motorcycle operators and the drivers of passenger vehicles should make sure their headlights and brake lights work, and that their vehicles are free of other mechanical defects that could jeopardize the safety of others on the road
+- Maintain a safe vehicle: Make sure headlights and brake lights work, and that vehicles are free of other mechanical defects

-- Be visible and signal: Use your turn signals, and give other drivers ample time to notice and respond to your intentions before changing lanes or turning
+- Be visible and signal: Use your turn signals and give other drivers ample time to respond before changing lanes or turning

 - Maintain a safe distance: Tailgating is common factor in traffic accidents; keep a safe distance that provides you the space and time to react to a potentially dangerous situation

 - Focus on the task at hand: When you’re driving, focus on driving; distracted driving, including cell phone use and texting, is an increasingly common cause of collisions

 - Drive sober: Although drunk driving numbers have steadily decreased over the years, driving under the influence still kills more than 10,000 people nationwide each year; in fact, Pennsylvania ranked fifth nationally in drunk driving-related deaths in 2013

 Pennsylvania also ranks near the top nationally in medical expenses and work-loss costs associated with motor vehicle accidents.
 According to analysis of state crash costs by the Centers for Disease Control and Prevention (CDC), Pennsylvania racks up about $1.5 billion annually in medical treatment and loss of work hours related to traffic accidents.